SAP-archive/teched2020-DT261/exercises/ex2/README.md

 Now the placed orders will be posted to SAP S/4HANA Cloud.

-## Configure the SAP S/4HANA Cloud destination on SAP Cloud Platform
+## Restart the application on SAP Cloud Platform

 If you have completed [Exercise 1 - Loading products from SAP S/4HANA Cloud](../ex1/) there is no need to configure anything as the SAP S/4HANA Cloud destination is already configured.